transloadit/uppy/website/src/docs/transloadit-preset-form.md

 ---
 type: docs
 order: 12
-title: "Transloadit Preset: Form API"
+title: "Transloadit Wrapper: Form API"
 menu: "Form"
-permalink: docs/transloadit-preset/form/
+permalink: docs/transloadit-wrapper/form/
 ---

 Add resumable uploads and Transloadit's processing to your existing HTML upload forms.
 Selected files will be uploaded to Transloadit, and the Assembly information will be submitted to your form endpoint.